W0lfEagle/ff-blog/src/pages/about/index.md

 The twists and turns of my life over the past 10 years reflect how I continually changed my external circumstances in a search for fulfillment without first turning my gaze inwards.
 As I now step further into my own soul exploration, my passion is helping others to start asking themselves the questions that will create the inner shifts to thrive through transition and change.

 Drop me a line if this sounds like you.
 I’d love to have a chat about coaching or hear about your own experiences navigating change.

-I’m so glad you’re here.